 As advanced practice registered nurses, CRNAs practice with a high degree of autonomy and professional respect.
 They carry a heavy load of responsibility and are compensated accordingly.

 CRNAs practice in every setting in which anesthesia is delivered: traditional hospital surgical suites and obstetrical delivery rooms; critical access hospitals; ambulatory surgical centers; the offices of dentists, podiatrists, ophthalmologists, plastic surgeons, and pain management specialists; and U.S. military, Public Health Services, and Department of Veterans Affairs healthcare facilities.

-Nurse anesthetists have been the main providers of anesthesia care to U.S. military personnel on the front lines since WWI, including current conflicts in the Middle East.
+Nurse anesthetists have been the main providers of anesthesia care to U.S. military personnel on the front lines since WWI.
 Nurses first provided anesthesia to wounded soldiers during the Civil War.

 Managed care plans recognize CRNAs for providing high-quality anesthesia care with reduced expense to patients and insurance companies.
 The cost-efficiency of CRNAs helps control escalating healthcare costs.